shivamgupta-sg/devops-resources/Tools/Jenkins/Jenkins Introductions.md

 - On April 20, 2016 version 2 was released with the Pipeline plugin enabled by default.
 The plugin allows for writing build instructions using a domain specific language based on Apache Groovy.
 - Jenkins replaced Hudson since February 8, 2017 in Eclipse.
 - In March 2018 Jenkins X software project for Kubernetes was publicly presented,with support for different cloud providers including AWS EKS among others.

+### Why Jenkins?
+- Jenkins is one of the top DevOps tools because it is free, open-source and modular, and can integrate with pretty much every other DevOps tool out there.
+- There are over a thousand plugins that you can use to extend Jenkins’ capabilities and make it more user-specific.
+- All of these plugins and extensions are developed in Java.
+- This means that Jenkins can also be installed on any operating system that runs on Java.